 - Writing down your steps organizes your thinking and helps you learn the process. - The final exam is not online.
-You will be expected to show your work. - Having the problem and your work is really helpful when you ask for help from your instructor, a tutor, or the math help desk. - You will create a great tool to help you study for the Unit Quizzes and Final Exam.
+You will be expected to show your work. - Having the problem and your work is really helpful when you ask for help from you instructor, a tutor, or the math help desk. - You will create a great tool to help you study for the Unit Quizzes and Final Exam.

-Being Successful and Getting Help: There is help and support available to you-do not hesitate to seek it out when you have difficulty in the class.
+Being Successful and Getting Help:

+There is help and support available to you- do not hesitate to seek it out when you have difficulty in the class.

-- Instructor-You can talk to me!
-I check email, and I'll even try to meet with you in person.
+- Instructor- You can talk to me!
+I check email, and can talk to you on the phone by appointment.
 Remember, I'm here to help you.
 You are the reason I do this job, and the reason I love it.
-I want to hear from you. - Help Desk-Each of our campus locations has a Math Help Desk.
+I want to hear from you.
+I do not live in the Albany/Corvallis area, so meeting in person is difficult. - Help Desk- Each of our campus locations has a Math Help Desk.
 This is a place where you can get drop-in help with your math questions.
-The help desk is designed to help you for about 5 minutes at a time, but you always go back when you get stuck! - Tutoring-You are eligible for 3 hours a week of free tutoring services from the Tutoring Center.
+The Help Desk is designed to help you for about 5 minutes at a time, but you can always go back when you get stuck. - Tutoring- You are eligible for 3 hours a week of free tutoring services from the Tutoring Center.
 You must sign up in advance, in the Learning Center, for tutoring.
 This is an amazing opportunity.
-There are very few places you get this kind of help for free! - Books and videos-Each homework assignment has videos linked at the top and all of the topics are covered in your book.
+There are very few places you get this kind of help for free! - Books and videos- Each homework assignment has videos linked at the top.
 Additionally, there is a whole internet full of videos and tutorials at your fingertips!